anukq/BTC_Mnemonic_Generator/README.md

 Download Python from: https://www.python.org/downloads/

-Download both BTCMG.py and generator.py from this repository
+Download both BTCMG.py, generator.py and the wordlist folder from this repository

 Put both BTCMG.py, generator.py and wordlist folder all in the same folder on your computer